top of page

 This overhauled interface laid a solid groundwork for integrating future features while elevating aesthetics and improving the user experience of creating simple, yet effective, augmented reality experiences.

-Designer 2 – Image 1 – Image gallery.webp
+Designer 2 – Image 1 – Image gallery_edi

 Zapworks Designer V1 with image tracking in 2D